mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/render-engine-integration-interactive-viewport.md

 ## Overview

-This is part 4 in the series on render engine integration in Rhinoceros 3D using RhinoCommon.
+This is part four in the series on render engine integration in Rhinoceros 3D using RhinoCommon.

 1. [Setting up the plug-in]({{ site.baseurl }}/guides/rhinocommon/render-engine-integration-introduction/)
 1. [Modal Rendering]({{ site.baseurl }}/guides/rhinocommon/render-engine-integration-modal/)
 1. [ChangeQueue]({{ site.baseurl }}/guides/rhinocommon/render-engine-integration-changequeue/)
 1. Interactive render - viewport integration (this guide)
 1. Preview render *(forthcoming)*

+If you have not already read the first three parts, please do so before proceeding.

 ## Realtime Display